davegarvey/todoapp/README.md

-# Todo App
+# AuthZEN PDP & Todo App

+This repository contains two applications that demonstrate the functionality of the AuthZEN Policy Decision Point (PDP) alongside a simple Todo app.
+The Todo app utilises the AuthZEN PDP to enforce fine-grained authorisation rules.

+## Overview

+This repository is designed to be used alongside an AuthZEN Policy Enforcement Point (PEP) service, such as an API gateway, which integrates with the AuthZEN PDP to enforce medium-grained authorisation.

+For more details, refer to [this document](https://hackmd.io/ecYxP6uxSCm5X0RexkAM2g?view), which explains how the AuthZEN PDP and PEP work with the Todo app and an API gateway.

-## Start the Servers
+## Setup

-### Run the PDP Server
+### Running the PDP Server
+To start the PDP server, run:
 ```bash
 go run cmd/pdp/main.go
 ```

-The PDP server runs on port 8081
+The PDP server will start on port **9081**.

-### Run the Todo App
+### Running the Todo App
+To start the Todo app, run:
 ```bash
 go run cmd/server/main.go
 ```

-The Todo app runs on port 8080
+The Todo app will start on port **9080**.

 ## Example JWT Tokens

-Use these JWT tokens to represent the users:
+Use the following JWT tokens to simulate different users.
+These tokens can be used in API requests for authorisation.

 - **Rick Sanchez:**
   ```